-In our diverse and multicultural city, citizens celebrate the holidays in many different ways, which is part of what makes this season so special.
+In our diverse and multicultural city, citizens celebrate holiday traditions in many different ways, which is part of what makes this season so special.
 This year, why not take your children on a holiday journey around the world with these books.

 by Tomie dePaola – Ages 4-8